gauravfullstack/System-Design/M_04_LLDesign/C_07_Autosuggest.md

 # 🔍 LLD Chapter 7: **Autosuggest Search Bar**

-> A core component in modern UIs (e.g., Amazon, Google, YouTube) that provides instant suggestions as the user types.
+> A core component in modern UIs (e.g, Amazon, Google, YouTube) that provides instant suggestions as the user types.

 ---